kavyakhatri-306/AI-Resume-Generator-Pro/README.md

-# 🧠 AI Resume & Cover Letter Generator Pro
+# 🧠 AI Resume Generator Pro

 Generate professional resumes and cover letters in seconds using **AI (Hugging Face Transformers + OpenAI Models)** with an integrated **ATS Resume Analyzer** — all within a clean, responsive Streamlit web app.